This annual list of the best tax preparation franchises was revised and updated on March 10, 2021.

 The company is currently settling a legal dispute with the US Department of Justice around its tax compliance program under the company’s previous management (John T. Hewitt).

-Liberty Tax is owned by parent company Franchise Group, Inc. Founded in 1972 and franchising since 1973, the number of locations has been declining since 2013 and currently stands at 3,006 (down from 3,352 in the previous year), of which 84 are company-owned and 261 are located outside the US.
+Liberty Tax is owned by parent company Franchise Group, Inc. Founded in 1972 and franchising since 1973, the number of locations has declined in recent years from 4,520 in 2013 to the current total of 2,803 (down from the previously reported total of 3,006), of which 135 are company-owned and 261 are located outside the US.

 4. Happy Tax